 Dear Salu Shretha,

-The challenge that you are facing is not new.
-It is common across the industries.
+The challenge that you are facing is not new; it is common across industries.
 This happens because of the following reasons:

-a) Neither top leadership nor employees understood the meaning of the Performance Management System (PMS).
+a) Neither the top leadership nor employees understood the meaning of the Performance Management System (PMS).

 b) They did not know the difference between PMS and Performance Appraisal (PA).

-c) The focus of PMS should be on organisation.
-If the focus is on people or individual employees, problems of this kind arise
+c) The focus of PMS should be on the organization.
+If the focus is on people or individual employees, problems of this kind arise.

 Firstly, you need to have a comprehensive policy on PMS wherein the role of each individual is earmarked in the execution of the policy.
-Do you have such a policy well in place and if yes, then has it been circulated to all the employees and if circulated then has it been understood by all the employees?
+Do you have such a policy in place, and if yes, has it been circulated to all the employees and understood by all of them?

 Secondly, feedback is an important component of the PA process.
 Please do not remove it from the process.

-Thirdly, do you measure the performance on a scale of 100?
-If yes, rather than giving them feedback, ask them how they can improve their performance.
-Later let the reviewing manager write his/her comments.
-In the next PA, a review of the last feedback also should be done.
+Thirdly, do you measure performance on a scale of 100?
+If yes, rather than giving feedback, ask them how they can improve their performance.
+Later, let the reviewing manager write his/her comments.
+In the next PA, a review of the last feedback should also be done.

 For further information, feel free to contact me.